stevie-sh/sysadmins.io/documentation/mvp0/experiment1.md

 * Non-technical person who wants a website
 * Technical startup guy without a lot of time

+Get into contact with more sysadmins, more startup founders, more mom and pop shops

 Conclusions:
 * Are they filling up tickets the way they want?
 Is the ticket form friendly?
 * How are our assumptions?
 Does Joe KNOW what a sysadmin is?
+* Does transparency resonate with our clients?